“You have two hands, one for helping yourself, the other for helping others.” - Audrey Hepburn

 She is now using her skills to dominate the courtroom as an Associate with Rocky McElhaney Law Firm.
 Her practice focuses on claims involving personal injury, wrongful death, general liability, premises liability and products liability.
 Ali will tell you "when I come to the end of the road and look back, I want to know my life's purpose and focus was on doing my all to help others.
 That's how I will measure my success."

 Ali is admitted and practices in all Tennessee state and federal courts.
 She has argued on multiple occasions before both the Tennessee Supreme Court and the Tennessee Court of Appeals.
-She has also practiced pro hac vice in various state courts outside of Tennessee, including Alabama, Arkansas and Kentucky.
-She is a member of the Tennessee Bar Association and the Nashville Bar Association.
+She has also practiced pro hac vice in various state courts outside of Tennessee, including Alabama, Arkansas, and Kentucky.
+In 2020, Ali was appointed City Judge for Goodlettsville, Tennessee presiding over cases involving traffic and municipal code violations within the city limits.
+She also serves as the Safety Director for Goodlettsville Little League, is an active participant in the Goodlettsville Fire Department Kids Christmas Program, and is an active member of the Tennesee Trial Lawyers Association, Tennessee Bar Association, and the Nashville Bar Association.